How to breastfeed: what to expect and what to know

 Maybe but, anecdotally speaking, breastfed babies tend to need burping less than bottlefed ones – probably because they swallow less air when feeding.
 There are lots of techniques for winding but the simplest is to hold your baby so their chin is resting on your shoulder and one hand is supporting their bottom, then gently rub or pat their back with your other hand.

 Leaking can happen if your letdown reflex is strong and also when your milk comes in.
 If this is you, don't go anywhere without a good supply of breastpads and spread a towel under you at night.
 Thankfully, leaking tends to stop of its own accord in the first few weeks.

 This all sounds quite complicated.
 Does it get easier?

 Yes!
 As with all new skills, breastfeeding can be tricky at first.
-And you and your baby may take a while to get it right.
-But, once the first few weeks are over, and you’re both more skilled and efficient at the whole breastfeeding process (and your nipples are less sore), you’ll probably begin to feel pleased that you’re not having to make up bottles in the night or pack lots of tins and flasks every time you leave the house.
+You and your baby may take a while to get it right.
+And you could find some days (and night) really quite tough.
+But, once the first few weeks are over, and you're both more skilled and efficient at the whole breastfeeding process (and your nipples are less sore), you'll probably begin to feel pleased that you're not having to make up bottles in the night or pack lots of tins and flasks every time you leave the house.

 When can I introduce a bottle?

 Whether you're thinking of expressing breastmilk or introducing mixed feeding, it's best to wait till your baby has got the hang of breastfeeding first.

 "If you can," says Justine, "wait until after the 1st 3 or 4 weeks.
 Milk supply can adjust to your baby’s needs more easily if they are able to breastfeed directly, and the more practice your baby gets at the breast, the more quickly they will become skilled at breastfeeding.